(Updated July 27, 2022)

 With a “peel and stick” installation process, rubberized asphalt products are self-adhering and self-sealing.
 This means they seal around staples or nails used during the installation of roofing materials.
 This underlayment is lightweight and strong and most have non-skid properties.

 This product is often found in areas that deal with interruptions in the roofing, such as vents, chimneys, and skylights, or where water collects, such as valleys.
 They also stand up well in high temperatures, which makes them a good choice for metal roofing.

 How to Find a Contractor

 If you are interested in getting the most appropriate underlayment for your roof, you should know that finding a skilled and experienced roofing contractor will be the key to accessing superb quality.
 When shopping for a contractor, be certain to look for one who has a strong and positive reputation in their community.

-It’s pretty easy to look up reviews these days, like on Angie’s list, and doing so is a great way to find the best contractors without needing to invest a whole lot of time and energy.
+Once your underlayment is in place, you’ll know that you’ve done all that you can to protect your home from water damage.
 Without the underlayer, you may find that you will be paying for expensive repairs related to water damage down the road.
 So, why not find a contractor today?

 For a free quote on roof underlayment, contact the roofing experts at Warner Roofing.